albumentations.core.pydantic

 )

-Create a symmetric range around zero or use provided range.
+Create a symmetric range around zero: scalar x becomes (-x, x); tuple used as-is.
+Used for symmetric params in Pydantic.
 Args: value (tuple[float, float] | float): Input value, either: - A tuple of two floats (used directly) - A single float (converted to (-value, value)) Returns: tuple[float, float]: Symmetric range.

 Parameters